outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - time where possible decisions remaining are identified (and conditional remaining decisions if a change is applied)
               - time to check for a structure in the difference type index

-  - real vs. ai detection algorithm
-    - variable count/size (under-complexity, fragmentation, lack of smoothness/curvature)
-    - wrong context for a pattern
-    - over-repetition
-    - over-similarity to previous information (lacking expected change structures, like change trajectory & types)
-    - no matching reason/intent/priority for deviations from archetypes/patterns
-    - over-correction when integrating a variable
-    - variables identified in isolation
-    - most clearly/measurably different variables identified
-    - structure organizing variable structures (randomness injection points, enforcement gaps, info imbalances)
-    - over-simplistic or erroneous automated sub-components
-    - improbable level of randomness
-      - clear composition of core patterns
-    - sources of randomness
-      - errors are evenly distributed among more complex adjacent sub-components not expected to change as much

   - the most useful patterns will be:
     - cross-interface patterns: patterns linking interface objects
       - patterns of interface components that link all interfaces: